linjing-lab/linjing-lab/README.md

 <h1 align="center"> <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey, I'm LinJing </h1>

 I'm a Chinese undergraduate student of *Information and Computing Science* at [Wuhan University of Technology], where I individually developed a open-source [package] in optimization field.
-I'm also a technical writer, good at data analysis, machine learning, etc. I love to develop software packages that can help researchers and engineers.
+I'm also a technical writer who is good at data analysis, machine learning, etc. I love to develop software packages that can help researchers and engineers.

 <h2 align='center'><b>About Me</b></h2>

 - 🌱 I'm currently learning deep learning and software engineering
 - 🏀 I'm very good at playing basketball
 - 📫 Phone number & WeChat: 18207129058
-- ✍ Where is my blog: You can find on [website]
+- ✍ Where is my blog: You can find it on [website]

 [Wuhan University of Technology]: https://whut.edu.cn/
 [package]: https://github.com/linjing-lab/optimtool